 Early soft spoons

-We like this soft, pliable option as Nori’s first spoon, the Beaba spoon for a firmer option (our current favorite), and the ChooMee dip spoon once she started teething.
+We used this soft, pliable option as Nori’s first spoon, and the Beaba spoon for a firmer option (our current favorite).
 You’ll want to start each meal with a few spoons since one (or all) will inevitably end up on the floor!
 For the longest time, Nori also wouldn’t let go of her iron grip on a spoon until we offered her another one aka the famous 3-spoon circus.

 This feeding gadget looks like a pacifier but with little strainer holes.
 Nori really enjoyed this when she first started solids (I filled it with avocado and/or banana pieces), but we stopped using it because she would slurp one down in seconds!
 Now that she’s teething again we put frozen blueberries and other fruit in as an icy treat to soothe her gums.

 These food scissors are fantastic for quickly cutting bite-sized foods without having to take out a knife and cutting board.
 They also have a little safety lock button feature and a cap for use on-the-go!

 We bought the Stokke Tripp Trapp because it has an ergonomic adjustable footrest, looks visually nice, and can “grow” with our child in our tiny, already overcrowded condo (several of you shared that you still use this chair with your now 8 to 10 year old kids!).
 When we first tried it with Nori around 5 months, though, it wasn’t the most comfortable option because she couldn’t sit up on her own yet.
 If you’re looking into this chair, I would definitely recommend going with a set including baby kit, tray, and cushion.
 We never got the cushion, which supposedly makes a notable difference for younger babies.